 How many Collingwood fans are using Twitter?

-Since we began using Twitter in 2009, our official Twitter account @CollingwoodFC has attracted over 90,000 followers – the most of any club in the AFL.
+Since we began using Twitter in 2009, our official Twitter account @CollingwoodFC has attracted over 100,000 followers.

 How does Twitter benefit supporters?